-One the hike below, she accompanied me without any prompting, patiently waiting for me to take photos, and looking behind her to make sure I was still there.
-The street dogs in Jardin were the highlight for me, I’m a sad person, I know, but it’s the truth.
+On the hike below, she accompanied me without any prompting, patiently waiting for me to take photos and looking behind her to make sure I was still there.
+The street dogs in Jardin were the highlight for me, I’m a weirdo, I know, but it’s the truth.
 WHAT BABES!!!!

 I made this one up lol.